 If you are looking to train your cat, you should explore positive reinforcement rather than negative reinforcement.
 My advice is to never use a spray bottle for disciplining a cat.

 Can Cats Swim With Confidence Around Water?

 Practice is one of the most critical factors in your cat’s comfort level with the water.
 You should never try to force your cat into deep water or water that they clearly aren’t ready to experience.

 Give your cat as much time as they need to adjust to any body of water they have access to.
 Hopefully, with time they’ll start to enjoy the water as they please.

-The Maine Coon cat, a descendant of the Norwegian Forest Cat, are known for their love of water.
+The Maine Coon cat, a descendant of the Norwegian Forest Cat, is known for its love of water.
 They have coats that naturally repel water and are particularly dense, further aiding their ability in the water.